Why our frames are the best glasses for thick lenses & high myopia

 4. Covered lens thickness at the sides

 Lens thickness is covered at the sides when combined with up to -10 prescriptions and high index 1.74 lens thinness.
-Our frame shapes are crafted out of 8mm acetate material which is thicker than your ‘average’ high street frame, and when combined with all of the above measurements and shapes, we’ve crafted an optimised lens holder i.e. glasses frame.
+Our frame shapes are crafted out of 8mm acetate material which is thicker than your ‘average’ high street frame, and when combined with all of the above measurements and shapes, we’ve crafted an optimised lens holder i.e. eyeglasses frame.

 Rupert Power frame with -9.5 high index 1.74 lens fit